 As the federal funding agency responsible for investing in health research, CIHR has been central to Canada’s response to COVID-19.

-Since March 2020, CIHR has invested approximately $250 million in more than 400 COVID-19 research projects.
+Since March 2020, CIHR has invested approximately $414 million in 965 COVID-19 research projects.
 These projects span everything from diagnostics and potential treatments to public health responses and communication strategies.

 CIHR has also worked with partners to invest in Canadian COVID-19 research with dedicated funding for specific topics such as:

 - Indigenous communities’ experiences with COVID-19;